Why Is Requesting Feedback Important for Your Company?

 HR needs to initiate and develop the feedback form.
 They are the ones responsible for collecting feedback and gathering the responses.
 As this is a recurrent activity, you may end up with a big list of ideas and requests that will continue to grow over time.

-They also have to make sure improvements are made based on the feedback received.
+They also have to be accountable to make sure improvements are made based on the feedback received.
 Changes must be carried out or it can actually damage employee relationships.
 However, this cannot be done without proper support from leadership.
 If the higher-ups do not support HR, the given feedback becomes useless.
+Alessandro Clemente, Founder of Italian Food Online Store says,

-Even if your company outsources HR to a 3rd party, this task still remains within the department.
+Even if your company outsources HR to a 3rd party, this task and responsibility still remain within the department.
+Human Resources should have the ability to enact meaningful changes within your company.
 If your HR currently does not do this role, you should think about adding it in the future.

 What to Do with the Feedback